-In accordance with Article 9 sections (3)(c) and (7) of the Transparency Requirements (Securities for Trading on Regulated Market) Law 2007 ("Law"), we the members of the Board of Directors and the other responsible persons for the financial statements of Vassiliko Cement Works Public Company Ltd for the year ended 31 December 2019, confirm that, to the best of our knowledge:
+In accordance with Article 9 soctions (3)(c) and (7) of the Transparency Requirements (Securities for Trading on Regulated Market) Law 2007 ('Law'), we the members of the Board of Directors and the other responsible persons for the financial statements of Vassiliko Cement Works Public Company Ltd for the year ended 31 December 2019, confirm that, to the best of our knowledge:

 - a.
-The annual financial statements that are presented on pages 32 to 77: - i. were prepared in accordance with the International Financial Reporting Standards as adopted by the European Union, and in accordance with the provisions of Article 9, section (4) of the Law, and - ii. give a true and fair view of the assets and liabilities, the financial position and the profits or losses of Vassiliko Cement Works Public Company Ltd and the businesses that are included in the consolidated financial statements as a total. - b.
-The Management report gives a fair review of the developments and the performance of the business as well as the financial position of Vassiliko Cement Works Public Company Ltd and the businesses that are included in the consolidated financial statements as a total, together with a description of the principal risks and uncertainties that they are facing.
+The annual financial statements that are presented on pages 30 to 69: - u were prepared in accordance with the International Financial Reporting Standards as adopted by the European Union, and in accordance with the provisions of Article 9, section (4) of the Law, and - i give a true and fair view of the assets and liabilities, the financial position and the profits or losses of Vassiliko Cement Works Public Company Ltd and the businesses that are included in the consolidated financial statements as a total. - b.
+The Management report gives a fair review of the developments and the performance of the business as well as the financial position of Vassiliko Cement Works Public Company Ltd and the businesses that are included in the consolidated financial attements as a total, together with a description of the principal risks and uncertainties that they are facing.

-MEMBERS OF THE BOARD OF DIRECTORS

-Antonios A. Antoniou Executive Chairman

-George St. Galatariotis Non Executive Director

-Costas St. Galatariotis Non Executive Director

-Stavros G. Galatariotis Non Executive Director

-Costas Koutsos Non Executive Director

-Charalambos Panayiotou Non Executive Director

-Maurizio Mansi Montenegro Non Executive Director

-Antonis Mikellides Independent Non Executive Director

-Christophe Allouchery Non Executive Director

-Antonios Katsifos Non Executive Director

-Stelios S. Anastasiades Independent Non Executive Director

-COMPANY OFFICIALS

-George S. Savva General Manager & Chief Financial Officer
+MEMBERS OF THE BOARD O DIRECTORS lat.
+Antonios A. Antoniou Executive Cheirman The Area George St. Galatariotis Non Executive Director Stappier Costas St. Galatariotis Non Executive Director Alexand Stavros G. Galatariotis Non Executive Director (THROAD Costas Koutsos Non Executive Director Afon ton Charalambos Panayiotou Non Executive Director Actarage S Maurizio Mansi Montenegro Non Executive Director lamino law lostement Antonis Mikellides Independent Non Executive Director Christophe Allouchery Non Executive Director A LLACE MAL Antonios Katsifos Non Executive Director (in the second se Stelios S. Anastasiades Independent Non Executive Director Hun N COMPANY OFFICIALS 10 George S. Savva General Manager & Chief Financial Officer 9 April 2020

+Management report

-The Board of Directors of Vassiliko Cement Works Public Company Ltd (the "Company") presents to the members of the Company its annual report together with the audited consolidated financial statements of the Company for the year ended 31 December 2019.
+The Board of Directors of Vassiliko Cement Works Public Company Ltd (the 'Company') presents to the members of the Company its annual report together with the audited consolidated financial statements of the Company for the year ended 31 December 2019.